swatiSsharma/Business-case-studies/2. Target - SQL/README.md

 #### Problem Scenarios

-1. Import the dataset and do usual exploratory analysis steps like checking the structure & characteristics of the dataset
+- **1. Import the dataset and do usual exploratory analysis steps like checking the structure & characteristics of the dataset**

   - Data type of columns in a table
   - Time period for which the data is given
   - Cities and States covered in the dataset

-2. In-depth Exploration:
+- **2. In-depth Exploration:**

   - Is there a growing trend on e-commerce in Brazil?
 How can we describe a complete scenario?
 Can we see some seasonality with peaks at specific months?
   - What time do Brazilian customers tend to buy (Dawn, Morning, Afternoon or Night)?

-3. Evolution of E-commerce orders in the Brazil region:
+- **3. Evolution of E-commerce orders in the Brazil region:**

   - Get month on month orders by region, states
   - How are customers distributed in Brazil

-4. Impact on Economy: Analyze the money movemented by e-commerce by looking at order prices, freight and others.
+- **4. Impact on Economy: Analyze the money movemented by e-commerce by looking at order prices, freight and others.**

   - Get % increase in cost of orders from 2017 to 2018 (include months between Jan to Aug only)
   - Mean & Sum of price and freight value by customer state

-5. Analysis on sales, freight and delivery time
+- **5. Analysis on sales, freight and delivery time**

   - Calculate days between purchasing, delivering and estimated delivery
   - Create columns: